How to Manage and Retain Creative Thinkers in the Nation’s Capital

 Employers want to hire creative people – or think they do – but they often don’t know how to manage them.
-You bring people on board because they’re rule breakers, outside-the-box thinkers – then you get frustrated when they break the rules or seem a little weird.
+You bring people on board because they’re rule breakers, outside-the-box thinkers.
+Then, however, they frustrate you for the very same reasons.
 When it comes to filling marketing communications jobs in DC, creative thinking is an absolute must-have.
 People who are curious and unafraid of risk are essential to your successful marketing team.
 It’s up to you to learn how to manage creative people to get the best from them by keeping them challenged and engaged.

 Understand What Motivates Them